KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/updating-from-source.md

 To update the Windows software, you will again need access to your available installation of Linux where your originally compiled the software.

-###
+#### Build the New Executables

-Execute the following commands on your Linux machine.
+Execute the following commands on your Linux machine to build the new executable files.

 ```bash
 cd ~/komodo